WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 wp-env start
 ```

-You can access your environment in your browser at: [http://localhost:8888/], the default username is `admin` and default password is `password`.
-For more information controlling the Docker enivironment see the [@wordpress/env package readme](https://github.com/WordPress/gutenberg/blob/master/packages/env/README.md).
+You can access your environment in your browser at: [http://localhost:8888/](http://localhost:8888/), the default username is `admin` and default password is `password`.
+For more information controlling the Docker environment see the [@wordpress/env package readme](/packages/env/README.md).

 If you are developing a single plugin, you should run `wp-env start` from that plugin working directory—it will mount and activate the plugin automatically.
 Note: This also works for themes, run from the directory you are developing the theme.